FasterXML/jackson-module-scala/README.md

 # IMPORTANT

 Version 2.6.0 of this module has been released incorrectly.
 Please refrain from using this version.
-An updated release will be published as soon as possible.
+A patch release, 2.6.0-1, has been made available instead.

 # Overview